 Appealing to accounts of ownership of resources, some philosophers draw out important implications for diverse global justice debates.
 Mathias Risse argues that we all, collectively, own the resources of the earth and this has profound implications for a range of global justice issues, including immigration.
 When people are under-utilizing their “rightful shares” of territory, they cannot complain when co-owners would like to occupy some of it.
 Some theorists concerned with environmental issues also discuss our rights with respect to natural resources.
 Some argue that we have equal rights to access the earth’s resources.
 Tim Hayward, for instance, argues that we have equal rights to ecological space (Hayward 2005).
 This is often appealed to when there is a perception that we have exceeded our share, such as in levels of carbon emissions and consumption more generally.

-There are a number of global justice problems that require remedying, and this raises the issue of remedial responsibilities.
+There are a number of global justice problems that need to be addressed, and this raises the issue of how to allocate responsibilities fairly.
 Who should do what to reduce global injustices?
 Several different agents, groups, organizations and institutions could play a role.
 Which responsibilities should devolve to corporations, governments, consumers, citizens, international organizations or social movements?
-Several guidelines that are often discussed include issues concerning the contribution agents have made to a problem, their patterns of benefit from the problem, and their capacity to take constructive action now.
-Two influential frameworks deserve more extended treatment, notably that of Iris Marion Young concerning a social connection model for allocating responsibilities for structural injustice and that of David Miller concerning remedial responsibility (Young 2011, Miller 2007).
+Some frequently discussed proposals focus on agents’ contributions to a problem, their patterns of benefit from the problem, and their capacity to take constructive action now.
+Two influential frameworks deserve more extended treatment, notably that of Iris Marion Young concerning a social connection model for allocating responsibilities for structural injustice and that of David Miller concerning remedial responsibility (Young 2011; Miller 2007).

 - Power: we have different levels of influence and capacities to change processes.
 We should focus on those areas where we have greater capacities to change worrisome structural processes.
 This might mean focusing on a few key players who have both greater capacity to make changes themselves and to influence others.